-- (a) Thrust blocks are permitted as needed to transfer thrust forces to the surrounding soil using thrust blocks made from cast-in-place concrete. - (b) The bearing capacity of the surrounding soil shall be taken as 100 kPA (2000 psf) unless geotechnical studies suggest a lower value be used. - (c) For vertical bends the thrust block shall be sized to provide resistance to thrust forces based on the weight of the thrust block alone.
-The weight of the soil cover shall not be included in the analysis. - (d) Under normal pressure conditions a thrust block is not required for bends of less than 3 degrees but the Engineer shall confirm this through calculations. - (e) See Drawing 21 for Thrust Blocks shall calculate the length of tied feedermain required to provide the resisting forces and the tied joint strength required to transfer forces through the feedermain.
+- (a) Thrust blocks may be required to transfer thrust forces to the surrounding soil using thrust blocks made from cast-in-place concrete. - (b) Thrust blocks may be omitted from a design, at the discretion of The Engineer, where thrust forces have been adequately addressed through other means such as restrained joints.
+Such omissions of thrust blocks by The Engineer shall consider the impacts of future repairs by emergency crews which may utilize only couplings. - (c) The bearing capacity of the surrounding soil shall be taken as a maximum of 100 kPa (2000 psf) unless geotechnical studies suggest a another value be used. - (d) For vertical bends the thrust block shall be sized to provide resistance to thrust forces based on the weight of the thrust block alone.
+The weights of the soil cover, pipe and water shall not be included in the analysis. - (e) For fittings incorporating anchor rings, the anchor rings must be physically integrated into the casting of the fitting, or welded to the fitting in such a way that the anchor ring can withstand the thrust forces in either direction without shifting on the fitting or putting further improper strain on the fitting. - (f) See Drawing 21 for Thrust Blocks